softworkz/emby-wiki/Authentication.md

 * Depending on the results, you should either display the users visually, or present a traditional username/password text entry form.

-* **Only display the users visually if at least one public user is returned, and configuration.ManualLoginClients does not have an entry pertaining to your client**.
-Current values are Mobile, MediaBrowserTheater, and Roku.
+* **Only display the users visually if at least one public user is returned, and configuration.RequireManualLoginForMobileApps is false or configuration.RequireManualLoginForOtherApps is false (depending on your app).

 * The HasPassword property will indicate if a user has a password that requires entry, but always display the password field on a manual entry form.